zeke-xie/adaptive-inertia-adai/README.md

 The recommended learning rate of Adai is equal to the choice of SGD or 10 times the choice of SGD Momentum (beta=0.9).

-The recommended weight decay of Adai is euqal to the choice of SGD and SGD Momentum.
+The recommended weight decay of Adai is euqal to the choice of SGD and SGD Momentum, usually 1e-4 or 5e-4 for CNNs.

 AdaiW adoptes decoupled weight decay instead of L2 regularization.
 Thus, the optimal weight decay of AdaiW depends on the learning rate choice.

+The recommended hyperparameters for Transformers are not avaliable yet.

+In principle, the optimal hyperparameter choice of Adai should be close to the optimal hyperparameter choice of SGD.

 # Test performance